cjumel/kickstart.nvim/README.md

 On MacOS, if you simply want to install the latest version (which should be fine for most), you can simply use [Homebrew](https://brew.sh/).
-However, I prefer to have complete control over the version I use, so I prefer to install it from source.
+However, I prefer to have complete control over the version I use, as it happens that new versions have undesirable behaviors, so I install it from source.

 <details>
 <summary>With Homebrew</summary>